timholy/Rebugger.jl/docs/src/usage.md

   val = -8
  583  throw_inexacterror(f::Symbol, @nospecialize(T), val) = (@_noinline_meta; throw(Inexact…
 ```

+Try using the up and down arrows to navigate up and down the call stack.
+This doesn't
+change the notion of current execution point (that's still at that `throw_inexacterror` call
+above), but it does let you see where you came from.

 You can turn this off with `break_off` and clear all manually-set breakpoints with `remove()`.